When coming to register a birth you will need to bring:

 - Short birth certificates that show only the child's name, sex and date and district of birth.
 There is a fee for these certificates.
 Please note: these certificates are no longer provided free of charge

 - There is no charge for registering the birth

-- Short and full birth certificates costs £4 each at the time of registration
+- Short and full birth certificates costs £11 each at the time of registration and afterwards.

 Corrections to a birth registration can only be made when the information is wrong (for example a mistake in spelling a person’s name or place of birth) and you can apply to get a note added to the original entry in the birth register.
 You can then purchase an updated certificate to show the correction.

 There is a fee to correct an error of between £75-£90.
 Updated certificates will cost £11 each.